 Tiffany, whose father founded the world renowned jewelry company Tiffany & Co., was an important contributor to Art Nouveau period.

 Masterworks dives into Tiffany family history, looks at items purchased from the company by South Bend’s Oliver family and more.
 Check out this slice of history before Sept.
 23, when the exhibit ends.

 The Tiffany collection joins two can’t-miss exhibits that end this summer.

 Voyageurs: French Exploration of the New World examines the Great Lakes fur trade and French influence in North America with 29 panels that include maps and drawings.
 Journals, notes, glass beads, beaver felt hats and other artifacts paint a fuller picture of the period.
 Don’t just look at them.
 You can touch different pelts on display to gain a greater appreciation of what these businessmen were trading.

 Our area is packed with this history — from the establishment of Fort St. Joseph to early settler Pierre Navarre trading with the local Potawatomi Indians.
-Voyageurs runs until July 15.
+Voyageurs runs into September.

 Commitment, Continuity and Community: Architecture at Notre Dame, 1898-present explores more recent history.
 This exhibit presents downtown South Bend in the 1920s through 3D printed models, a virtual reality tour and architecture at Notre Dame, new and old.
 It runs until Aug.
 5.

 Permanent exhibits include a closer look at the All-American Girls Professional Baseball League, history of the St. Joseph Valley region and a collection of Mary Jane Clark miniature lamps.

 The Oliver Mansion, home to South Bend businessman J.D.
 Oliver and his family, is on the museum grounds and available for tours too.